» Workspace Settings

 Terraform Enterprise (TFE) workspaces can be reconfigured after creation.

-- "Settings," for general configuration.
+- "General", for basic configuration.

-- "Version Control," for managing the workspace's VCS integration.
+- "Version Control", for managing the workspace's VCS integration.

 Changing settings requires admin privileges on the affected workspace.

-» Auto Apply vs. Manual Apply
+» Auto Apply and Manual Apply

 Whether or not TFE should automatically apply a successful Terraform plan.
 If you choose manual apply, an operator must confirm a successful plan and choose to apply it.